Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Conclusions

 \subsection{Reward-Guided Optimization}

-This section describes \method's joint reward and loss optimization for learning an optimal KB. \paragraph{Reward Objective:} Each document state is rewarded based on two complementary criteria: \emph{(i)} how well the current document contributes to \textbf{accurate downstream reasoning}, and \emph{(ii)} how \textbf{retrievable} it is in the context of a growing KB.
+\paragraph{Reward Objective:} Each document state is rewarded based on two complementary criteria: \emph{(i)} how well the current document contributes to \textbf{accurate downstream reasoning}, and \emph{(ii)} how \textbf{retrievable} it is in the context of a growing KB.
 Formally, the total reward at time step $t$ is defined as:

 where $R^{\text{corr}}_t$ is the \textbf{correctness reward}, $R^{\text{ret}}_t$ is the \textbf{retrieval reward}, and $\lambda_{\text{corr}}, \lambda_{\text{ret}} \in [0, 1]$ are scalar weights with $\lambda_{\text{corr}} + \lambda_{\text{ret}} = 1$. \paragraph{Correctness Reward:} The correctness reward $R^{\text{corr}}_t$ evaluates the accuracy of the agent's output over a held-out query set $\mathcal{Q}$, when reasoning over the current KB $\mathcal{D}_t$.
 It is defined as: